malshano/SunTrigger/README.md

 Trigger Pin - Pin 7

-OLED  - A4 and A5
+OLED  - A4 and A5 ST

-RST
+Test